aptos-labs/developer-docs/docs/community/rust-coding-guidelines/rust-secure-coding-guidelines.md

 ## Cryptography

-### Talk to a cryptographer

-If you’re using cryptography in your code and you are **not** a cryptographer, you don’t know what you don’t know (_e.g.,_ small subgroup attacks, malleability attacks, domain-separation attacks, collision resistance versus one-wayness, safe key reuse, correctly using randomness, nonce reuse, CCA security, CPA security, etc).
-So ask for help from a cryptographer in our team (Alin, Benny, Michael, Rex).

 ### No Custom Cryptographic Algorithm

 Use exclusively the cryptographic primitives exposed by the `aptos-crypto` crate.
-This does **not** mean you will be able to use them safely, so [talk to a cryptographer](#talk-to-a-cryptographer)!

 ### Cryptographic Material Management